ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

    :long_name: Math Background Summary Questions
  -->

-#### Random Numbers
+#### Random Numbers {-}

 The success of randomized algorithms depends on having access to a good random number generator.
 While modern compilers are likely to include a random number generator that is good enough for most purposes, it is helpful to understand how they work, and to even be able to construct your own in case you don't trust the one provided.
 This is easy to do.

-First, let us consider what a random sequence.
+First, let us consider what a random sequence is.
 From the following list, which appears to be a sequence of "random" numbers?

 * 1, 1, 1, 1, 1, 1, 1, 1, 1, ...
 * 1, 2, 3, 4, 5, 6, 7, 8, 9, ...
 * 2, 7, 1, 8, 2, 8, 1, 8, 2, ...

 In fact, all three happen to be the beginning of a some sequence in which one could continue the pattern to generate more values (in case you do not recognize it, the third one is the initial digits of the irrational constant $e$).
 Viewed as a series of digits, ideally every possible sequence has equal probability of being generated (even the three sequences above).
 In fact, definitions of randomness generally have features such as:

 * One cannot predict the next item better than by guessing.
 * The series cannot be described more briefly than simply listing it out.
   This is the [equidistribution property]{.term}.

 There is no such thing as a random number sequence, only "random enough" sequences.
 A sequence is [pseudo random]{.term} if no future term can be predicted in polynomial time, given all past terms.

-Most computer systems use a deterministic algorithm to select pseudorandom numbers.  [#]_
+Most computer systems use a deterministic algorithm to select pseudorandom numbers.
 The most commonly used approach historically is known as the [Linear Congruential Method]{.term} (LCM).
 The LCM method is quite simple.
 We begin by picking a [seed]{.term} that we will call $r(1)$.
 Then, we can compute successive terms as follows.